benheckmann/ai-powered-holiday-search/README.md

   * **Prisma**: Prisma is a simple, typesafe ORM (Object-Relational Mapping) tool that simplifies database access and manipulation.
 Prisma enables us to interact with the MySQL database using TypeScript, promoting better code maintainability and reducing the risk of runtime errors.
   * **Tailwind CSS**: A utility-first CSS framework that allows me to create custom designs with ease.
 Tailwind CSS greatly simplifies the process of writing CSS, making it easier to maintain a consistent design throughout the application.
   * **tRPC**: An RPC framework built for TypeScript developers, tRPC allows me to build and consume fully typesafe APIs without having to deal with schemas or code generation.
 It integrates well with Next.js and TypeScript, enabling me to create reliable and efficient data communication paths within the application.

-* **Hosting: Azure App Services**: Azure App Services is a fully managed platform for building, deploying, and scaling web applications.
-It offers auto-scaling, integrated security, and support for multiple languages and frameworks, making it an ideal choice for hosting the application.

 ## Current Optimizations